ctesta01/nadir/README.md

 compare_learners(sl_model)
 ```

-    ## The default in nadir::compare_learners is to use CV-MSE for comparing learners.
+    ## Inferring the loss metric for learner comparison based on the outcome type:

-    ## Other metrics can be set using the loss_metric argument to compare_learners.
+    ## outcome_type=continuous -> using mean squared error

     ## # A tibble: 1 × 5
     ##     glm    rf glmnet  lmer   gam